Mesothelioma and Asbestos Exposure

 - Shipyard workers

-While asbestos isn’t typically used in new construction, some workers still come into contact with the material.
+While the mineral isn’t typically used anymore in new construction, some workers still come into contact with the material.
 Construction workers and firefighters have a higher chance of exposure during renovation, demolition, or disaster response.

-Old buildings that are destroyed without proper safety precautions cause airborne asbestos fibers to contaminate the surrounding area.
+Old buildings that are destroyed without proper safety precautions cause airborne toxic fibers to contaminate the surrounding area.

 Other Mesothelioma Risk Factors

-Other factors can worsen the risk of developing mesothelioma.
+Other factors can worsen the risk of developing the disease.

 Mesothelioma has a long latency period, which refers to the amount of time between asbestos exposure and the appearance of symptoms.
 As people age, their risk of developing mesothelioma increases.
-The body may struggle to fight against the development of cancers, like mesothelioma.
+The body may struggle to fight against the development of tumors.

 While research is limited, some researchers believe that mesothelioma may develop faster with specific mutations.
 The virus SV40 may influence faster malignant cell growth.
-Patients who have the virus may have a higher risk of developing mesothelioma
+Patients who have the virus may have a higher risk of developing the disease.

 Serving in the Military

 One-third of mesothelioma patients in the United States served in the military.
-Many military bases, ships, and equipment built before the 1980s likely contained asbestos.
+Many military bases, ships, and equipment built before the 1980s likely contained the mineral.
 Service members lived and worked around asbestos.
-Veterans who have mesothelioma are eligible for VA benefits, which help cover medical costs for the disease.
+Veterans who have the disease are eligible for VA benefits, which help cover medical costs for the disease.

-Secondary asbestos exposure typically happens when someone comes into contact with family members or friends who were exposed to the toxin firsthand.
-Asbestos can cling to clothing, skin, or hair.
-Workers can track the microscopic fibers into homes, where they end up embedded in furniture, carpet, shoes, and clothing.
+Secondary exposure typically happens when someone comes into contact with family members or friends who were exposed to the toxin firsthand.
+The harmful fibers can cling to clothing, skin, or hair.
+Workers can track the microscopic traces of the fibers into their homes, where they end up embedded in furniture, carpet, shoes, and clothing.
 As a result, those who come into secondary contact risk developing mesothelioma.

 Were You Exposed?